 A short paddle from the beach will get you into the line-up.
 Look for channels on either side of the peak to paddle out in.
 Be careful of rocks and submerged reef.
 As always make sure you have a first aid kit on hand should you need one.

 The beach is a mix of soft white sand and exposed rock tidepools.
 While the beach is beautiful, there are constant buses of tourists arriving to take photos on the beach and dip their toes in the water.
-This might not be the best spot for die-hard surfers looking to surf their brains out but is great for families and beginners.
+This might not be the best spot for die-hard surfers looking to surf their brains out but is great for families, beginners and intermediate surfers.

 Taman Asih Dreamland Beach Homestay gets high marks from surfing travellers.
 As mentioned previously, if you’re not staying on the beach, it can be a long jaunt to arrive at dreamland.
 Travelers typically need to drive to a paid parking lot, catch a bus, and then walk down to the beach.
 Travelers at Taman Asih Dreamland Beach Homestay have the perks of being a quick two-minute walk down to the beach.
 With small cottages on offer at the homestay, decent food, and views of the neighbouring vegetation, this is a great place for the budget conscious couple looking for a quiet place to rest your head.